HeroicKatora/rfcs/text/0000-delayed-reference.md

 [summary]: #summary

-Introduce an additional unnamed type and a corresponding conversion operation to references that allows explain the current behaviour of 'rereference-as-ptr' expressions such as `&(*foo).field as *const _`.
+Introduce an additional unnamed type and a corresponding conversion operation to references that safely explain the desired behaviour of 'rereference-as-ptr' expressions such as `&(*foo).field as *const _`.
 Also, the resulting MIR will not exhibit undefined behaviour.
 That is, it retroactively makes typical statements defined even for packed structs and requires less unsafe.